natnaelabay/natnaelabay/README.md

 - 💬 Ask me about anything related to frontend development (vue)
 - 📫 How to reach me: se.natnael.abay@gmail.com
 - ⚡ Fun fact: I have been coding since I was 16 years old
+- my interest is in the area of web amd mobile app development